-Storytelling: Real and Unreal at Devonshire Collective’s second Digital Weekender 9-11 Feb, 2018
+Storytelling: True and Untrue at Devonshire Collective’s second Digital Weekender 9-11 Feb, 2018

 Are you sitting comfortably?
 Storytelling but not as you know it is the theme behind Devonshire Collective’s second mini festival of digital arts and culture 9-11 Feb 2018.